You hear over and over again how important it is to take action as an entrepreneur.

 Most people fail because of lack of execution, not lack of knowledge of what needs to be executed.

-If you drill that down further, there is some kind of emotional or psychological or physiological reason that kills execution.
+If you look at what stops an entrepreneur from succeeding, there is some kind of emotional or psychological or physiological reason that kills execution.
 You lose motivation and you don’t get the work done.
 It’s as simple as that.

 Motivation Vs Inspiration

-When Gideon said interviews are a source of not just motivation but inspiration I had to stop for a moment and clarify in my head the difference.
+When my friend and previous co-founder Gideon Shalwick once said interviews are a source of not just motivation but inspiration, I had to stop for a moment and clarify in my head the difference.

 - The act or an instance of motivating, or providing with a reason to act in a certain way: I don’t understand what her motivation was for quitting her job.